-Our largest four customers were Ingenico, EMC2, Leitch and Mars Electronics, which represented approximately 13.5%, 12.5%, 10.6% and 10.4%, respectively, of our total revenue for the first quarter of 2006.
-Our top ten largest customers (including Ingenico, EMC2, Leitch and Mars Electronics) collectively represented approximately 85.0% of our total revenue for the first quarter of 2006.
+Our largest customers were Ingenico and MEI, Inc., which represented approximately 17.1% and 14.9%, respectively, of our total revenue for the third quarter of 2006.
+Our top ten largest customers (including Ingenico, MEI, Inc., Gilbarco and Leitch) collectively represented approximately 85% of our total revenue for the third quarter of 2006.
 We expect to continue to depend upon a relatively small number of customers for a significant percentage of our revenue.
 In addition to having a limited number of customers, we manufacture a limited number of products for each of our customers.
-If we lose any of our largest customers or any product line manufactured for one of our largest customers, we could experience a significant reduction in our revenue.
-Also, the insolvency of one or more of our largest customers or the inability of one or more of our largest customers to pay for its orders could decrease revenue.
-As many of our costs and operating expenses are relatively fixed, a reduction in net revenue can decrease our profit margins and adversely affect our business, financial condition and results of operations.
+If we lose any of our largest customers or any product line manufactured for one of our largest customers or the inability of one or more of our largest customers to pay for its orders could decrease revenue.
+As many of our costs are relatively fixed, a reduction in net revenue can decrease our profit margins and adversely affect our business, financial condition and results of operations.